devjgm/papers/cpp_time_zone.md

 transition in the United States).
 The `time_zone::civil_conversion` struct gives callers all relevant information about the conversion operation.

-However, the full information provided by the `time_zone::time_conversion` and `time_zone::civil_conversion` structs is frequently not needed by callers.
-To simplify the common case of converting between `std::chrono::time_point` and `civil_second`, the Time Zone Library provides two overloads of `operator|` to allow "piping" either type to a `time_zone` in order to convert to the other type.
+The full information provided by the `time_zone::time_conversion` and `time_zone::civil_conversion` structs is frequently not needed by callers.
+To simplify the common case of converting between `std::chrono::time_point` and `civil_second`, the Time Zone Library provides two overloads of `operator|` to allow "piping" either time type to a `time_zone` in order to convert to the other type.

 The implementation of these convenience functions must select an appropriate "default" time point to return in cases of ambiguous/skipped civil time